Eraszz/blog-projects/github-actions-with-aws-oidc/README.md

 # Secretless Terraform Deployments

-This is the repository for the official tecRacer blog post [Secretless Terraform Deployments](https://www.tecracer.com/blog/2023/03/secretless-terraform-deployments.html).
+This is the repository for the official blog post [Secretless Terraform Deployments](https://www.hendrikhagen.com/blog/2023-03-21-secretless-terraform-deplyoment/).

 ## Workflow